weyoss/redis-smq/docs/api/classes/ProducibleMessage.md

 ▸ **getExchange**(): ``null`` \| [`TExchangeTransferable`](../README.md#texchangetransferable)

-Retrieve the exchange (fan-out, topic, or queue name) associated with a specific message.
+Retrieves the exchange (fan-out, topic, or queue name) associated with the current message.

+This method returns the exchange that was set for the message using one of the setQueue, setTopic, or setFanOut methods.
+The exchange determines how the message will be routed within the messaging system.

 #### Returns

 ``null`` \| [`TExchangeTransferable`](../README.md#texchangetransferable)

+The exchange associated with the message.
+         Returns null if no exchange has been set.
+         The returned object contains information about the exchange type and its parameters.

 **`See`**